Andreas-Menzel/ElectronicsOrganizer/README.md

 # ElectronicsOrganizer

-## An in OpenSCAD designed electronics organizing grid-box set.
+## An in OpenSCAD designed electronics organizing grid-box system.

 You can export a box of any size.
 All boxes are stackable.
 The outer size of a box is always a multiple of the size of the base unit (1x1x1).